spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

 1. Log out of Palette.
 To log out, click on **User Menu** in the top right corner of the screen and select **Sign Out**.

 2. The Palette login screen now displays a **Sign in** button and no longer presents a username and password field.
-If this is the first time you are logging in with SSO, you will be redirected to the Entra ID login page.
+If this is your first time logging in with SSO, you will be redirected to the Entra ID login page.
 Depending on your organization's SSO settings, this could be a simple login form or require MFA (Multi-Factor Authentication).
-Make sure you log in as a user that is a member of the `palette-tenant-admins` group in Entra ID.
+Make sure you log in as a user who is a member of the `palette-tenant-admins` group in Entra ID.
 Once authenticated, you will automatically be redirected back to Palette and logged into Palette as that user.

 3. Navigate to the left **Main Menu** and ensure the **Tenant Settings** option is available.
-If you do not see the **Tenant Settings** option, you are not logged in as a user that is a member of the `palette-tenant-admins` group in Entra ID.
+If you do not see the **Tenant Settings** option, you are not logged in as a user who is a member of the `palette-tenant-admins` group in Entra ID.

   :::tip